fourdollars/go-playground/fcgi-spawner/README.md

 ### On a Linux Server (Manual)

 1.  **Create the Source Code**
     Create a new directory under `cmd/`, for example, `cmd/my-app`, and place your `main.go` file inside.
-Your application must use the `fcgi.Serve(nil, ...)` pattern to read from stdin/stdout.
+Your application must accept a unix socket path as a command-line argument and use `fcgi.Serve` with a listener on that path.

 2.  **Build**
     Run the build script again: `./scripts/build.sh`.
 It will automatically find and compile your new application.